param-7275/konnector_assignment/README.md

    bundle install

 2. **Setup environment variables**
     Create .env file and set constant otherwise no issue I have added harcoded in summarization_service.rb file.
+I know is not a best practice to add API_key directly and harcoded, but I have added only for the testing code.

     OPENAI_API_KEY=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